 - Knee walkers are a safe, comfortable mobility option that will support your recovery.

-The Drive Medical Dual Pad Steerable Knee Walker is one of the best knee walkers in the business.
+The Drive Medical Dual Pad Knee Walker is one of the best knee walkers in the business.

 - Easily get around